GiottoVerducci/rulebook2024/content.md

 A vampire in torpor is still considered controlled but is not ready.
 They still unlock at the start of the unlock phase.

-A vampire in torpor cannot cast any votes or ballots (they must abstain).
+A vampire in torpor cannot cast any votes or ballots.

 ### **Leave Torpor (See [Torpor](https://www.vekn.net/rulebook#torpor))**